bergercookie/clang_git_format/README.md

 optional arguments:
   -h, --help            show this help message and exit -c CLANG_FORMAT, --clang_format CLANG_FORMAT
-                        Path to the clang-format command -g GIT_REPO, --git_repo GIT_REPO
+                        Path to the clang-format command.
+  -g GIT_REPO, --git_repo GIT_REPO
-                        Relative path to the root of the git repo that is to be formatted/linted
+                        Relative path to the root of the git repo that is to be formatted/linted.
   -a LANG [LANG ...], --lang LANG [LANG ...]
                         Languages used in the repository.
+This is used to determinethe files which clang format runs for.
-This is used to determinethe files which clang format runs for -x REGEX, --regex REGEX
+                        Default langs: {'const': None, 'help': 'Languages used in the repository.
+This is used to determinethe files which clang format runs for.
+Default langs: %s.', 'option_strings': ['-a', '--lang'], 'dest': 'lang',
+                        'required': False, 'nargs': '+', 'choices': None,
+                        'default': ['cpp'], 'prog': 'format_code.py',
+                        'container': <argparse._ArgumentGroup object at
+                        0x7f0a9d484b90>, 'type': 'str', 'metavar': None}.
+  -x REGEX, --regex REGEX
-                        Custom regular expression to apply to the files that are to be fed to clang-format -l, --lint            Check if clang-format reports no diffs (clean state).
+                        Custom regular expression to apply to the files that are to be fed to clang-format.
+  -i DIRS_IN [DIRS_IN ...], --dirs_in DIRS_IN [DIRS_IN ...]
+                        Sequence of directories.
+If given clang-format is going to run for source exclusively in these directories.
+  -o DIRS_OUT [DIRS_OUT ...], --dirs_out DIRS_OUT [DIRS_OUT ...]
+                        Sequence of directories.
+If given clang-format is going to ignore source files in these directories -l, --lint            Check if clang-format reports no diffs (clean state).
                         Execute only on files managed by git -L, --lint_all        Check if clang-format reports no diffs (clean state).
                         Checked files may or may not be managed by git -p LINT_PATCHES [LINT_PATCHES ...], --lint_patches LINT_PATCHES [LINT_PATCHES ...]
                         Check if clang-format reports no diffs (clean state).
-                        Check a list patches, given sequentially after this flag
+                        Check a list of patches, given sequentially after this flag
   -b REFORMAT_BRANCH REFORMAT_BRANCH, --reformat_branch REFORMAT_BRANCH REFORMAT_BRANCH
                         Reformat a branch given the <start> and <end> commits.
   -f, --format          Run clang-format against files managed by git -F, --format_all      Run clang-format against files that may or may not be
-                        managed by the current git repository
+                        managed by the current git repository```

 ```